soodoku/optimal_cuts/optimal_cuts.md

     ## Mean Squared Error (MSE) for Freedman-Diaconis binning: 0.001284303

 Let’s find the optimal number of bins using Sturges’ method.
+And then do linear binning for MSE.

     # Calculate the number of bins using Sturges' formula
     num_bins <- ceiling(log2(length(data)) + 1)